rajkishorejena/login-signup-responsive/README.md

 # React Web Application with Authentication

-This project is a boilerplate for creating a responsive web application with user authentication using React.
+This project is a web application with user authentication using React.
 It includes popular libraries like Tailwind CSS, React Router, Redux Toolkit, Redux Persist, and React Toastify.

 ## Features